 - Director: Marc Zimmerman, PhD

-- Community Director: E. Yvonne Lewis, BBA, BS
+- Community Director: E. Yvonne Lewis, BBA, BS, HFRCC Executive Director

-Michigan State University – Flint – Division of Public Health, College of Human Medicine, Healthy Flint Research Coordinating Center, Kettering University
+- Partner Organizations: Michigan State University Division of Public Health – Flint, Healthy Flint Research Coordinating Center, Kettering University

 - Project Dates: 2019-2024